sabaudianin/BestShop/README.md

 My first complete One Page from A to Z - BestShop
 It's my first selfmade Web Page type One page .
-Page issued during CodersLab JavaScript Course, by this page i finished step 1 mentioned course. i Tried to use  abilities learned in this Course.
+Page issued during CodersLab JavaScript Course, by this page i finished step 1 mentioned course.
+Tried to use  abilities learned in this Course.
 Enjoy.